openshift/origin/docs/proposals/organizations.md

 The Organization has a list of admins.
 Admins have the power to:
  1. Reserve quota for particular projects.
- 2. Accept ownership of a project.
- 3. Offer ownership of a project.
- 4. Remove (but not add) group members.
+ 2. Remove (but not add) group members.
- 5. Add other AdminUsers and AdminGroups.
-A cluster-admin will have to add the initial AdminUser or AdminGroup.
+ 3. Add other Owners.
+A cluster-admin will have to add the initial Owner.
- 5. Create and modify organization groups.
+ 4. Create and modify organization groups.
- 6. Modify RoleBindings in projects the organization owns.
+ 5. Modify RoleBindings in projects the organization owns.
 (This prevents accidentally orphaning a project.)

 The Organization has a list of members.
 Only users from this list may be assigned to OrgGroups.
 This prevents an overzealous organization admin from creating OrgGroups made up of non-members.

-Organizations will have an `organizations/members` subresource that flattens the list of members by resolving the constituent Users of the MemberGroups.
+Organizations will have an `organizations/members` subresource that flattens the list of members by resolving the constituent Subjects of Members.

-## Quota allocation
-An Organization can be assigned quota by a cluster-admin.
-The simplest way to model this is to have a cluster-scoped `ResourceQuota` (We can't call it that because `ResourceQuota` is a namespace-scope resource and it can't be in both scope.) that is linked to an Organization.
-The existing quota admission controller would remain in place, but no limits would be set by default.
-If an Organization admin decided that a particular project was starving the rest, he could assign hard limits to that Project's `ResourceQuota` to prevent it from taking more.
-An additional admission controller would be responsible for doing the rollup across all projects in the Organization and preventing over-use of resources.

-This approach is relatively easy to build, but it is limited because it doesn't reserve quota for a given project.
-A more complicated approach would be to allow killing of "extra" resources and then provide a rate and ceiling like tc.
-This would have an overall cap and allow "borrowing" of quota when resources are plentiful, but then selectively kill resources when resources are scarce to allow for project guarantees.
-With enough effort, this sort of solution could be layered on top of kube by setting the ceiling for the existing quota controller and having a separate resource for the guarantee and a separate controller for the killer.

-I'm sure there will be complaints no matter what we do.

 ## Default Policy
 org-owners should have power somewhere between a cluster-admin and a project-admin.
 Since the idea of an Organization doesn't scope cleanly, we can make use of the `attributeRestrictions` to run custom logic for a cluster-scoped rule.
 We can create a `ClusterRoleBinding` to `system:authenticated` that allows a `ClusterRole` with the correct access to every project that the is owned by a Organization that the user is an org-owner for.
 That makes it impossible for an org-owner to accidentally (or intentionally) remove his powers on a project.

-## Project ownership
-Projects will have an annotation that indicates which Organization owns them.
-If we don't allow modifications to project by default, then a cluster-admin can sort it out for now until we make an offer/request/approval flow.

 ## Org Member powers
 A given user can:
  1. See which orgs he's a part of.
 This will require a reverse-lookup map/cache and probably a subresource on user.
- 2. Leave an organization that he's tied to by MemberUser, but not one that he is tied to by MemberGroup.
+ 2. Leave an organization that he's tied to by direct Subject reference, but not one that he is tied to by a Group suibject.
 That's an odd wrinkle.

 ## OrgGroups Overview